LivePersonInc/knowledge-center-archive/pages/documents/Bots-Automation/PostConversationSurvey/MigratingToConversationBuilder.md

     If any survey bot cannot be exported to Conversation Builder format, then the export will fail for that bot alone.
 If this happens, you'll need to manually recreate the bot in Conversation Builder.
 Typically, failures happen when the bot has a custom payload, i.e. you modified the bot via the AC API rather than the Bot Studio UI.

 {: .important}
-If you want to create a back-up of all the bots in Bot Studio format, you must download each bot separately using the “Export Survey” functionality, shown below.
+If you want to create a back-up of all the bots in Bot Studio format, you must download each bot separately using the “Export Survey” functionality shown below.

 <img style="width:400px" src="img/pcsmigrate3.png">